Basem0/Embedded-RoadMap/README.md

-# Momentum Software Roadmap 🚀
+# Cat Reloaded Embedded Systems Roadmap 🚀

-Welcome to the Momentum Software Roadmap!
-This guide will help you navigate your journey into the world of Embedded Systems and ROS with all the resources you need.
-The roadmap is divided into two parts:
+Welcome to the Cat Reloaded Embedded Systems Roadmap!
+This guide will help you navigate your journey into the world of Embedded Systems with all the resources you need.

-- **Basic Road**
-- **Bonus Road**

 ---